-- A. Program supervision.
-At all camps: - 1.
-The aquatics director is 21 years of age or older and holds a current certificate of training as a BSA Aquatics Instructor from a National Camping School.
-The aquatics director also is currently certified as a BSA Lifeguard, American Red Cross Lifeguard, or equivalent training recognized by state legislation or regulation (a "valid lifeguard certification"), and is currently trained in American Red Cross First Aid and Basic Life Support (BLS) for Health Care Providers, or equivalents.
+A. Program supervision.
+At all camps:

+- 1. The aquatics director is 21 years of age or older and holds a current certificate of training as a BSA Aquatics Instructor from a National Camping School.
+The aquatics director also is currently certified as a BSA Lifeguard, American Red Cross Lifeguard, or equivalent training recognized by state legislation or regulation (a "valid lifeguard certification"), and is currently trained in American Red Cross First Aid and CPR/AED for the Professional Rescuer or Health Care Worker, or equivalents.
 For long-term camps, the aquatics director holds no other staff position and lives on-site if youth participants or staff remain on the premises overnight.
 (Note: State or local regulation may require previous lifeguard experience and should be reviewed to ensure compliance.) - 2.
-If an individual trained as a BSA Aquatics Instructor is not available, the camp may apply for and be issued a waiver that would allow a person 21 years of age or older, currently trained by the American Red Cross as a Lifeguard Instructor, in Lifeguard Management, and as a Water Safety Instructor (all three required) to fill the position for one season.
-The waiver will require the individual to review the Swimming and Water Rescue and Paddle Craft Safety PowerPoint presentations at www.scouting.org/outdoor-programs under the Aquatics tab and to review the relevant sections of Aquatics Supervision, No. 34346. - B. Camps with separated aquatics areas.
+If an individual trained as a BSA Aquatics Instructor is not available, the camp may apply for and be issued a waiver that would allow a person 21 years of age or older, currently trained by the American Red Cross as a Lifeguard Instructor, in Lifeguard Management, and as a Water Safety Instructor (all three required) and CPR/AED for the Professional Rescuer or Health Care Worker to fill the position for one season.
+The waiver will require the individual to review the Swimming and Water Rescue and Paddle Craft Safety PowerPoint presentations at www.scouting.org/outdoor-programs under the Aquatics tab and to review the relevant sections of Aquatics Supervision, No. 34346. - B. Camps with separated aquatics areas on camp property or reservation.
 At all camps: Each aquatics area shall be supervised by a person, 18 years of age or older, who holds the following training and credentials when the aquatics director is not present at the area: - 1.
 A valid lifeguard certification - 2.
-Current certification in American Red Cross BLS for Health Care Providers and American Red Cross First Aid (or equivalents) - For a swimming area, either a current BSA Aquatics Instructor card from National Camping School or American Red Cross Lifeguard Management training - 4.
-For a boating area, at least one of the following: (a) a certified BSA Aquatics Instructor card from National Camping School, (b) current BSA Paddle Craft Safety training, or (c) an instructor rating from the American Canoe Association or other national boating organization appropriate for the activity
+Current certification in CPR/AED for the Professional Rescuer or Health Care Worker and American Red Cross First Aid (or equivalents) - For a swimming area, either a current BSA Aquatics Instructor card from National Camping School or American Red Cross Lifeguard Management training - 4.
+For a boating area, at least one of the following: (a) a current BSA Aquatics Instructor card from National Camping School, (b) current